Devil-panda/Safe-Zone-QB/README.md

 - First drag and drop the file in you server files
-- For support My Discord Id :yorik._
+- For support My Discord Id : yorik._

 **DEPENDENCIES**
 -----